 The Bachelor of Science in Entrepreneurship provides the business training needed to launch a successful enterprise.

 Chicago now ranks second in the nation in the number of fast-growing small businesses.
-To immerse our students in the city's entrepreneurial community, we partner with startup hubs, connect students with internships and run the Illinois Small Business Development Center right here under our own roof.
+To immerse our students in the city's entrepreneurial community, we partner with startup hubs and connect students with internships.

 Path and Outcomes